iann0036/tf-cfn-provider/docs/providers/vault/GcpAuthBackendRole.md

 `Type` - (Required) Type of GCP authentication role (either `gce` or `iam`).

-`ProjectId` - (Optional, Deprecated) GCP Project that the role exists within.
+`ProjectId` - (Optional; Deprecated, use `BoundProjects` instead) GCP Project that the role exists within.

+`BoundProjects` - (Optional) An array of GCP project IDs.
+Only entities belonging to this project can authenticate under the role.

 `Ttl` - (Optional) Default TTL of tokens issued by the backend.